 3) Choose the Correct Training and Nutrition Protocol

-One the biggest myths in the iron game are that you need a “contest specific” training protocol to prepare for a bodybuilding competition.
+One the biggest myths in the iron game is that you need a “contest specific” training protocol to prepare for a bodybuilding competition.

-When you are a true, drug-free natural bodybuilder it is very important that you continue to lift heavy and perform high-intensity conditioning like sprinting or bodyweight training during the pre-contest period.
+When you are a true, steroid-free natural bodybuilder it is very important that you continue to lift heavy and perform high-intensity conditioning like sprinting or sled pushing during the pre-contest period.

 When you continue to sprint or perform other high-intensity forms of conditioning it allows you to maintain your hard earned muscle.

-You can always tell when a competitor spent way to much time slogging away for hours on the treadmill or elliptical when they look stringy, small, and lack muscle fullness.
+You can always tell when a competitor spent way to much time slogging away for hours on the treadmill.

-As a natural bodybuilder, you need to diet in a way that will allow you to retain muscle mass and to lose body fat.
+As a natural bodybuilder, you need to diet in a way that allows you to retain muscle and lose fat.

-If you are properly prepared for your first show you will have a great experience.
+If you properly prepare for your first bodybuilding competition you will have a great experience.